amolv0/exo-db/backend/lambda-functions/restApi/README.md

   - GET `/skillsranking?season={}&grade={}` Valid options: ["High School", "Middle School", "Elementary School", "College"]
   - GET `/skillsranking?season={}&type={}` Valid options: ["robot", "driver", "programming"] -- Will default to "robot"

+## EloRanking

+Resource Path: `eloranking`

+Purpose: To get elo-rankings for seasons and regions

+Elo Ranking objects have partition keys `{season}-{team_id}` with sort key `elo`

+3 query parameters, `season`, `page`, `region`.
+They all work together in any combination.

+For proper use, page and season should be provided instead of relying on defaults

+Pages are made up of 50 results

+Operations:

+- GET `/eloranking` to get the first page of elorankings for the default season, `181`
+- GET `/eloranking?page={}` to get a specific page of elorankings for the default season `181`
+- GET `/eloranking?season={}&page={}` to get a specific page of elorankings for a specific season (Ideal way to use)
+- GET `/elorankings?region={}` to get the first page of elorankings for the default season, `181` for a specific region.
+The ?region modifier works with any other modifiers

+## TsRanking

+Resource Path: `tsranking`

+Purpose: To get elo-rankings for seasons and regions

+Elo Ranking objects have partition keys `{season}-{team_id}` with sort key `mu`

+3 query parameters, `season`, `page`, `region`.
+They all work together in any combination.

+For proper use, page and season should be provided instead of relying on defaults

+Pages are made up of 50 results

+Operations:

+- GET `/tsranking` to get the first page of tsranking for the default season, `181`
+- GET `/tsranking?page={}` to get a specific page of tsranking for the default season `181`
+- GET `/tsranking?season={}&page={}` to get a specific page of tsranking for a specific season (Ideal way to use)
+- GET `/tsranking?region={}` to get the first page of tsranking for the default season, `181` for a specific region.
+The ?region modifier works with any other modifiers

 ## Init new typescript API function

 npm init -y